 - Be sure to use a navigational chart to avoid hidden rocks and shoals.

-- Knowledgeable island attendants circulate throughout the islands to serve you and maintain facilities, sell firewood and ice, assist with fee payment, help with concerns, and make your experience a positive one.
+- Knowledgeable island attendants circulate throughout the islands to serve you and maintain facilities, sell firewood, assist with fee payment, help with concerns, and make your experience a positive one.

-- Enjoy hiking trails, entertaining nature programs at your dock or campsite by park staff, campfire pits, hidden geocaches, and great swimming on the islands.
+- Enjoy hiking trails, hidden geocaches, and great swimming on the islands.

 - See our park fees page for a full list of fees.